How You Can HELP

 Doesn't the City pay for this camp?

-Some campers have income, either from working a job or from disability or other payments from the government.
+Some residence have income, either from working a job or from disability or other payments from the government.
 This is enough to buy some groceries, personal supplies, and clothing, at least at the beginning of the month.
 It's enough to pay for the bus and for an inexpensive cell-phone.
 It's not enough to pay rent on an apartment.
-If campers are diligent, they can set aside a little bit of money in savings, in preparation for moving out of camp into housing.
+If residence are diligent, they can set aside a little bit of money in savings, in preparation for moving out of camp into housing.

 How to Help

 You can bring donations to the camp at any time.
 (Map) The front gate is attended 24 hours a day.